-Tasks: Code Generation and Deployment
+Tasks: Code Generation, Testing, and Deployment

-The tasks that are required for code generation and deployment are provided in Table 5
+The tasks that are required for code generation, testing, and deployment are provided in Table Task Summary:

-Task Objective Related Procedures and Actions Generate the code. • See Procedure: Generating code for an interaction process diagram, on page 86.
+Task Objective Related Procedures and Actions Generate the code. • See Procedure: Generating code for an interaction process diagram, on page 89.
+Test the application. • See Procedure: Using the ORS Debugger, on page 89.
 Deploy the application.
 Once your application has been unit tested you will need to deploy it to a web application server.
 The deployment process involves: 1.
 Exporting your Project 2.
 Transferring the files to your web/application server.
 3. Executing any necessary configuration steps required to make your application work.
-For information on this step: • Consult the book Validation, Debugging, and Deployment in the Composer 8.0 Help .
-See the Deployment sub-book, Deploying a Routing Application topic. • Also see the section on Application Server requirements in the Composer 8.0 Deployment Guide .
+For information on this step: • Consult the book Validation, Debugging, and Deployment in the Composer 8.1 Help .
+See the Deployment sub-book, Deploying a Routing Application topic. • Also see the section on Application Server requirements in the Composer 8.1 Deployment Guide .